Thirtieth Sunday in Ordinary Time (Year A)

 With this statement, Jesus gives a complete summary of the moral law found in the Ten Commandments.
 The first three Commandments reveal that we must love God above all and with all our might.
-The last six Commandments reveal that we must love our neighbor.
+The last seven Commandments reveal that we must love our neighbor.
 The moral law of God is as simple as fulfilling these two more general commandments.

 But is it all that simple?
 Well, the answer is both “Yes” and “No.” It’s simple in the sense that God’s will is not typically complex and difficult to comprehend.
 Love is spelled out clearly in the Gospels and we are called to embrace a radical life of true love and charity.

-However, it can be considered difficult in that we are not only called to love, we are called to love with our being.
+However, it can be considered difficult in that we are not only called to love, we are called to love with all our being.
 We must give of ourselves completely and without reserve.
 This is radical and requires that we hold nothing back.

-Reflect, today, upon the simple call to love God and your neighbor with that you are.
+Reflect, today, upon the simple call to love God and your neighbor with all that you are.
 Reflect, especially, upon that word “all.”
 As you do, you will most certainly become aware of ways in which you fail to give everything.
 As you see your failure, recommit in hope to the glorious path of making a total gift of yourself to God and others.

-Lord, I choose to love You with my whole heart, mind, soul and strength.
+My loving Lord, I choose to love You with my whole heart, mind, soul and strength.
 I also choose to love all people as You love them.
 Give me the grace to live these two commandments of love and to see them as the path to holiness of life.
 I do love You, dear Lord.
 Help me to love You more.
 Jesus, I trust in You.

 Jesus, Have Pity!

-Thirtieth Sunday in Ordinary Time, Year B
+Thirtieth Sunday in Ordinary Time (Year B)

-On hearing that it was Jesus of Nazareth, [Bartimaeus] began to cry out and say, “Jesus, son of David, have pity on me.”
+On hearing that it was Jesus of Nazareth, Bartimaeus began to cry out and say, “Jesus, son of David, have pity on me.”
 Mark 10:47

 These words from Bartimaeus the blind man present us with the perfect prayer for a few reasons.